jehrhardt/jehrhardt.github.io/_posts/2012-10-22-successful-devops-keep-their-focus-on-applications.md

 individual service plans to different customers.
 Instead they sell the same standardized product to thounsands or even millions of customers.

-The most interessting feature of PaaS is, that you simply deploy your application to the cloud and scale it as you need.
+The most interesting feature of PaaS is, that you simply deploy your application to the cloud and scale it as you need.
 While developers are using frameworks like [Rails](http://rubyonrails.org) to create new applications, deployment is also focused on applications.